-Students who wish to transfer to Grand Rapids Theological Seminary should submit to the Seminary Admissions Office, with their Application for Admission, a transcript of all credits previously earned.
-Credit is given for comparable work taken in other accredited seminaries, graduate programs, or universities.
-By approval of the Dean, a maximum of 50% of the particular degree program requirements may be fulfilled through transfer credit.
-See paragraph on "Transfer of Credit" on page 51 for more information.
+Students who wish to transfer to Grand Rapids Theological Seminary should submit to the Seminary Admissions Office, with their Application for Admission, transcripts of all credits previously earned.
+Credit is given for comparable work taken at other accredited seminaries, graduate programs or universities.
+By approval of the Dean, a maximum of 50 percent of the particular degree program requirements may be fulfilled through transfer credit.
+See paragraph on "Transfer of Credit" on page 52 for more information.